vn971/rua/README.md

 ## Other

-The RUA name can be read as "RUst Aur jail", also an inversion of "AUR".
+The RUA name is an inversion of "AUR".

 This work was made possible by the excellent libraries of [libalpm](https://github.com/jameslzhu/alpm),